 - Email latency.
 I expect you to check your TAMIU email (dusty.tamiu.edu) and ANGEL (elearning.tamiu.edu) at least five days a week.
-Conversely, I will reply to your emails no later than the next day, except that Saturday emails may not receive a reply until Monday. - I frequently use ANGEL to send messages to the class (which should get copied to your TAMIU email too).
-I also frequently post content such as board photos to the ANGEL Lessons tab. - Calculators.
+I will reply to your emails no later than the next day, except that I usually do not read or write emails on Sundays. - I frequently use ANGEL to send messages to the class (which should get copied to your TAMIU email too).
+I also frequently post content such as whiteboard photos to the ANGEL Lessons tab. - Calculators.
 At minimum, a scientific calculator is required.
-I strongly recommmend a calculator that also includes a computer algebra system and parametric and 3D plotting capabilities.
-Examples include the TI89, TI92, TI-Nspire CAS, and HP-50g. - Bring your calculator to class every day. - Do not rely on a phone calculator.
-Phones are not allowed during tests. - For exploring 3D plots outside of class, computers are recommended.
-If you have a personal computer, then I recommend installing the excellent free software Sage (see sagemath.org).
-If you do not have a personal computer, then I recommend the BVC 202/205 computer labs and using Sage via a free account at cloud.sagemath.com.
+I strongly recommend a calculator that also includes a computer algebra system and parametric plotting capabilities.
+Examples include the TI-89 Titanium, TI-Nspire CAS, and HP-50g. - Bring your calculator to class every day. - Do not rely on a phone calculator.
+Phones are not allowed during tests. - I will use spreadsheet software (Excel or similar) for some examples.
+I will post these examples to the ANGEL Lessons tab so that you can explore them outside of class.
+If you do not have a computer with spreadsheet software, I recommend the LBVSC 202/205 computer labs.